The power of Google search

-If you have a website or blog, you want to make sure a proportion of those searches come to you.
-And not just any old searches, but people who are genuinely interested in what you’re putting out there.
+If you have a website and blog, you’ll want to make sure a proportion of those searches come to you.
+And not just any old searches, but people who are genuinely interested in what you’re putting out there and the ideal customers you want to attract.

 In this article, I’ll show you five ways to draw them in.